Perfectly Frank

-Perfectly Frank is an album by Tony Bennett, released in 1992 and recorded as a tribute to Frank Sinatra.
+Perfectly Frank is an album by Tony Bennett, released in 1992 and recorded as a tribute to his longtime friend Frank Sinatra.

+The album debuted on the Billboard 200 chart in the issue dated October 3, 1992, and remained on the album chart for 26 weeks, peaking at number 102.

 Part of Bennett's late-in-life comeback to commercial success, it achieved gold record status in the United States and won the Grammy Award for Best Traditional Pop Vocal Performance in 1993.

 In 2006, the album was reissued with the same contents as Perfectly Frank: An American Classic Celebrates 80, in conjunction with Bennett's 80th birthday.

+On November 8, 2011, Sony Music Distribution included the CD in a box set entitled The Complete Collection.